preligens-lab/buzzard/README.md

 :grey_question: :grey_question: :grey_question:

 ## How to open and read files
-This example demonstrates how to visualize a large raster based on polygons.
+This example demonstrates how to visualize a large raster polygon per polygon.

 ```py
 import buzzard as buzz